Patient Forms

 Signs and Symptoms of Teeth Grinding

-Teeth grinding typically occurs during sleep and be loud enough to wake your sleep partner.
-Many patients affected by bruxism experience:
+Teeth grinding typically occurs during sleep and is loud enough to wake your sleep partner.
+Many patients affected by bruxism experience the following:

 • Worn, flattened, fractured, or chipped teeth